tsgates/arch-wiki-markdown/wiki/Font_Configuration.md

 Fontconfig configuration
 ------------------------

-Fontconfig is documented in the fonts.conf man page.
+Fontconfig is documented in the fonts-conf man page.

 Configuration can be done per-user through
 $XDG_CONFIG_HOME/fontconfig/fonts.conf, and globally with